-The 3rd and 4th nerves, and the first division of the 5th nerve, have been seen to lie in the outer wall of the cavernous sinus immediately beneath the dura mater; and between them and the 6th nerve, which is placed against the carotid artery, is the venous canal through which the blood is returned from the orbit.
+The 3rd and 4th nerves, and the first division of the 5th nerve, have been seen to lie in the outer wall of the cavernous sinus immediately beneath the dura mater; and between them and the 6th nerve, which is placed against the carotid artery, is the venous cana through which the blood is returned from the orbit.
 Its wall is very delicate, and can seldom be defined; it receives the ophthalmic vein, and opens into the two petrosal sinuses (Fig. 168).

 The relation which the nerves hold to one another in the cavernous sinus is at first from above downwards according to their numerical order-i.e. 3, 4, 5, 6; and their relations to the sinus have been already described.
-Before they reach the orbit, however, they change their relative positions, which at the sphenoidal fissure are roughly as follows, from above downward-4, 5, 3, 6.
+Before they reach the orbit, however, they change their relative positions, which at the sphenoidal fissure are roughl as follows, from above downward-4, 5, 3, 6.

+Fig. 168.-Diagram of left cavernous sinus seen in section from behind (drawn by J. T. Gray).
 If, however, the fissure has been opened up as advised, and the dissection be carefully made, the 3rd nerve before entering the orbit will be found to divide into two parts (between which the nasal branch of the 5th takes its course), and the 5th, after giving off the nasal nerve, to divide into the frontal and lacrymal branches.
-The order therefore of parts passing through the sphenoidal fissure, from above downwards, would strictly be as follows (Fig. 169):-
+The order therefore of parts passing through the sphenoidal fissure, fro above downwards, would strictly be as follows (Fig. 169) :--